lakiw/pcfg_cracker/readme.md

   2. MacOSX: Initial tests done
   3. Linux: Not started
 3. Training Program's Documentation Status: TBD
-4. PCFG Manager Core Functionality: In progress
+4. PCFG Manager Core Functionality: In Testing
 5. Core PCFG and "Next" algorithm: Done
-6. Reading in grammar and parsing it correctly: In progress
+6. Reading in grammar and parsing it correctly: Done

-Long story short, it doesn't work yet but progress is being made!!
+7. Allow use of user defined input dictionaries: Not Started

+It can make guesses right now, but lacks a lot of functionality and I need to do much more testing.

 ## Overview